amoose136/ino/README.rst

 Ino is based on ``make`` to perform builds.
 However Makefiles are generated automatically and you'll never see them if you don't want to.

+I (amoose136) forked this in order to add in features waiting in pull requests such as python 3 support since python 2 reaches end of life next year but the main repository hasn't been updated in 4 years.

 Features
 ========